-The Fulbright FLTA Program is a nine-month, ECA-funded, non-degree program, sponsored by the Government of the United States of America.
+The Fulbright FLTA Program is a nine-month non-degree program, sponsored by the Government of the United States of America.
 It provides early-career teachers of English an opportunity to refine their teaching skills, increase their English language proficiency and extend their knowledge of the society and culture of the United States, while teaching their native language to U.S. students and strengthening foreign language instruction at U.S. colleges and universities.
 Fulbright FLTA participants also interact with their host communities in conversation groups, extracurricular activities, and community outreach projects.
-Fulbright FLTA participants must return to their home countries upon completion of the nine-month program.
+FLTA participants are required to return to their home countries upon completion of the nine-month program.
 The program sponsor will not support any extension requests for participants.

-Fulbright FLTA participants will also be required to attend a U.S.-based orientation during the summer of 2021 before arriving at their host institutions in August, and a mid-year enrichment conference in the United States, hosted by ECA and coordinated by the Institute of International Education (IIE), to share and discuss foreign language teaching best practices and their current teaching experiences with other Fulbright FLTA participants.
+FLTA participants will be required to attend a U.S.-based orientation during the summer of 2021 before arriving at their host institutions in August, and a mid-year enrichment conference in the United States, coordinated by the Institute of International Education (IIE), to share and discuss foreign language teaching best practices and their current teaching experiences with other FLTA participants.

 The Fulbright FLTA program does not support dependents or family members.
 Candidates may not have any dependents accompany them for any time during the program.
 Family and friends may visit program participants during holiday periods.

 - Applicants must be Russian citizens and must reside in Russia throughout the nomination and selection process.
 Please note that U.S. citizenship and dual U.S.-Russian citizens as well as those who applied for permanent residency or diversity visa lottery are not eligible for the program participation.

 - Applicants must be teachers of English or in training to become teachers of English, and at minimum possess the equivalent of a U.S. Bachelor’s degree by June 2022 to allow time to submit an official transcript prior to the start of the FLTA Program; Master’s degrees are highly desirable at many institutions.